Dallmayr Barista replaces our Trovato Milano espresso beans.

 The country is known for its arabica coffees and it produces Shortberry, Longberry and Peaberry varieties.
 If you didn’t already know, Longberry varieties produce the largest, high quality beans whereas shortberry, is smaller but of no less quality.
 The peaberry beans, are somewhat unique and characteristically offer the chocolate notes that make for the mocha flavours.

 The country has very distinct coffee growing regions but what is common to all is the low acidity and fruity taste profile.
 Indeed, there are not many countries that can offer the floral flavours that Ethiopian coffee does.
-That is what makes our Milano espresso beans such a treat.

 Much of the credit here goes to the processing of the beans.
 Traditionally, most has been dry processed, otherwise known as sun drying.
 Increasingly though, Ethiopian wet processed coffee has gained favour for producing smoother flavour profiles than naturally processed coffees.
-As they have a mild body and pleasant acidity, these wet processed coffees are very useful additions to blends that want to accentuate citrus or floral flavours.